Invasion of Iceland: Aftermath

 The UK invaded to forestall a German occupation, to provide a base for naval and air patrols, and to protect merchant shipping lanes from North America to Europe.
-In this the invasion was successful.
+In this, the invasion was successful.
 However, the presence of British, Canadian, and US troops had a lasting impact on the country.
-Foreign troop numbers in some years equalled 25 percent of the population or almost 50 percent of the native male population.
-Icelanders were and remain divided about the war and occupation – what is sometimes referred to as "blessað stríðið" or "the Blessed War".
+Foreign troop numbers in some years equalled 25 per cent of the population or almost 50 per cent of the native male population.
+Icelanders were and remain divided about the war and occupation – what is sometimes referred to as the "blessað stríðið" ("Blessed War").
 Some point to the subsequent economic revival, others to loss of sovereignty and social upheaval.

-The occupation required the building of a network of roads, hospitals, harbours, airfields and bridges across the country, and this did have an enormous positive economic impact.
-However, the Icelanders severely censured the sexual relationships between troops and local women, which were causing considerable controversy and political turmoil.
-Women were often accused of prostitution and of being traitors.
-255 children were born from these liaisons, the ástandsbörn.
+The occupation required the building of a network of roads, hospitals, harbours, airfields and bridges that had an enormous positive economic impact.
+The Icelanders severely censured the sexual relationships between troops and local women, which were causing considerable controversy and political turmoil.
+Women were often accused of prostitution and of being traitors; 255 children were born from these liaisons, the ástandsbörn.

 In 1941, the Icelandic Minister of the Judiciary investigated "The Situation", and the police tracked 500+ women who had been having sex with the soldiers.
 Many were upset that the foreign troops were "taking away" women, friends, and family.
 During 1942 two facilities opened to house such women who had relations with the soldiers.
 Both closed within a year, after investigations determined that most liaisons were consensual.
 About 332 Icelandic women married foreign soldiers.

-During the occupation, on 17 June 1944, Iceland declared itself a republic.
+On 17 June 1944, Iceland declared itself a republic.
 The Keflavík Agreement signed during 1946 between the US and the Republic of Iceland stipulated that the American army would leave the country within six months, and Iceland would take possession of Keflavík Airport.
 This did not happen for decades, and a substantial US military presence remained in Iceland until 30 September 2006.
 At the end of hostilities most British facilities were given to the Icelandic government.